emmaclarem/ok-bloomer/README.md

 - [x] Effective use of classes and IDs
 - [x] JavaScript used to enable user interaction

+## What Went Well
+1. The JavaScript sorting function was a lot easier to write than I thought it would be, I got it done so much more quickly than I thought I would.
+2. I'm really happy with the design and colour scheme.

+## Where I Struggled
+1. Getting the mobile nav menu to work took me forever, and it still doesn't look quite as I intended it to.
+I'd like to have the same frosted-glass effect on the mobile nav as is on the desktop nav, but the backdrop-filter property wasn't playing nice with the expanding menu.
+I settled for an opaque nav menu for now.
+2. The accordion menus were a real challenge as I wasn't quite sure how to approach them, and wanted to avoid using the built-in ```<details><summary>``` HTML element.
+I watched several tutorials of different methods, but none of them were working quite as I wanted for some reason or another.
+Eventually I meshed together bits from a couple different tutorials to make something I was happy with.

 ## What I Learned
 1. How to create a side-sliding mobile nav menu that opens on click
 2. Implementing event listeners